fecgov/fec-cms/README.md

 ## Backup
 To restore data from a remote instance to a local instance, or between local instances, back up data using `dumpdata` and restore using `loaddata`.
 You'll also need to [install cf-ssh](https://docs.cloud.gov/getting-started/cf-ssh/).
-The following is an example of restoring remote data to a local instance:
+The following is an example of restoring remote data to a local instance.

+Use `cf target -s` to select the space you want to create a manifest for, then:

     # Local
     cf create-app-manifest cms -p manifest_ssh.yml